hapax/hapax.github.io/_posts/2019-09-04-scrubland.md

 where the sandpile ["tunes" itself](http://nautil.us/issue/23/dominoes/the-amazing-autotuning-sandpile) to maintain a delicate balance between total order (no avalanches) and disorder (too many avalanches).
-The technical tool to assess this balance is the statistical relation between size and frequency of avalanches, but this is once again this is beyond our scope.
+The technical tool to assess this balance is the statistical relation between size and frequency of avalanches, but once again, this is beyond our scope.

 Many other systems are (somewhat controversially) thought to exhibit self-organised criticality, such as forest fires, earthquakes,